 - The Kunstgewerbemuseum (Museum of Decorative Arts) is in the Pillnitz Palace along the Elbe upstream from Dresden.

-The museums of the Dresden State Art Collections are open daily from 10 am to 6 pm.
-Museums in the Zwinger are closed on Monday while those in the Schloss and Albertinum are closed on Tuesday.
+The museums of the Dresden State Art Collections are open usually from 10 am to 6 pm.
+Museums in the Residenzschloss are closed on Tuesday while the galleries in the Zwinger, Albertinum, and smaller venues are closed on Monday.

 Dresden State Art Collections – Ticket Prices